semanticdata/forgetful-notes/content/Meta.md

 ## Technology

-All content for the site is written in [[Markdown|Markdown]] within [Obsidian](https://obsidian.md/)—an extensible, flexible note-taking app.
+All content for the site is written in [[Markdown]] within [Obsidian](https://obsidian.md/)—an extensible, flexible note-taking app.
 To export the notes from Obsidian, I rely on the [GitHub Publisher](https://github.com/ObsidianPublisher) plugin.

 The [source code](https://github.com/semanticdata/forgetful-notes) is hosted in [GitHub](https://github.com/).
 From here we use [GitHub Actions](https://github.com/features/actions) to build and deploy the site to [GitHub Pages](https://pages.github.com/).